 Battambang is Cambodia’s second largest city, but retains a quiet, small-town feel.

 In addition to its abundance of French colonial buildings and traditional shophouses, Battambang is known for being the arts capital of Cambodia.
 Indeed, many of the country’s artists hail from the Battambang area.
 The city may not be as busy as Phnom Penh or Siem Reap, but therein lies its charm.
 It’s just a quick tuk tuk ride out of the city center into Cambodia’s agricultural “rice bowl” and a traditional way of life that is seemingly nearly unchanged from a century ago.
 Battambang has a growing expat community, and an increasing number of Western-oriented hotels and restaurants.
-Whether you’re planning on visiting for a weekend or for a year, Battambang has more than enough to keep you busy.

 Whether you’re in town for a weekend or a year, we’ve got the details on everything an expat needs to know about Battambang from restaurants, hotels, and nightlife to supermarkets, gyms, and internet providers.